09 Mar PNG Purosa Valley Single Origin – Fair Trade Organic

 We are very happy to have secured a large consignment of Organic, Fair Trade PNG Purosa Valley Arabica from the Highland Organic Agricultural Cooperative (HOAC).

 Daniel Kinne is a second-generation coffee farmer, chairman, and founding member of the Highland Organic Agricultural Cooperative (HOAC) in Papua New Guinea.

 HOAC is an association of 2,600 organic coffee growers scattered over 60 square kilometres of remote mountain terrain in the Eastern Highlands Province of Papua New Guinea.
 With little government support provided to the region, Daniel looks to Fairtrade as a way he can help his family and the community.

-“We are producing Fairtrade organic coffee and with the Fairtrade Premium we can see the future, we can become stronger using the Fairtrade Premium.”
+“We are producing organic Fairtrade coffee in Australia and with the Fairtrade Premium we can see the future, we can become stronger using the Fairtrade Premium.”

 It is estimated that between 50,000 to 60,000 people in the community benefit from the association.

 After achieving Fairtrade certification in 2005, the Fairtrade Premium has supported HOAC to increase its capacity to produce large amounts of high quality coffee and take steps towards a brighter future.
 Investment in tools including coffee pulpers has helped keep consistency in pulping and ensures less beans are crushed in the production process.